 The 10 Best Emergency Shovels

 This wiki has been updated 35 times since it was first published in December of 2015.
 Like a good Boy Scout, you'll always be prepared for any situation if you carry one of these emergency shovels in your car or keep one in the garage.
 They'll let you clear a walkway of snow or dig tires out of a drift, but are compact enough to slip under a car seat.
 Some can even help with survival in the wild, since they come with features like fire starters and saw blades.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes